EkVid/PersonalWeb/README.md

-## (This is the old version of the website, the domain name for the URL has been moved to the newer version of my website)
+## (This is the old version of the website, the domain name for the URL has been moved to the newer version of my website, you can access it here: https://austinyt.in/)

 Personal Website
 Designed using Next.js and React.js with Chakra UI and Choc UI